Applying for a short-stay Schengen visa in Ghana

 The average processing time is fifteen (15) calendar days.
 In case the application is incomplete, needs further investigation or in case the application has to be forwarded to the competent authorities in the Netherlands for further consideration, the assessment may take weeks or even longer.
 Visa applicants are therefore advised to submit their applications approximately 4 weeks in advance.

-Collection of passports of applications submitted directly at this embassy
+Collection of passports of applications submitted directly at the embassy

 If the visa applicant is not able to collect his/her decision and passport, the visa applicant may authorize another person to collect it on his/her behalf.
 In that case the embassy requires a written, signed authorization letter from the visa applicant, including a copy of the visa applicant’s passport.

-If you are requested to report back to the embassy upon return to Ghana, you may come on working days between 8.00 – 9.00 hrs. without prior appointment.
+If you are requested to report back to the embassy upon return to Ghana, you may come on Monday, Wednesday, Thursday and Friday between 9:00 – 10:30 without prior appointment.